5 Ways To Stop Your Dog Play Biting Overview

-Stop your dog play biting with these simple dog training solutions.
+Stop your dog play biting with this dog training solution from the Dog Training Planner.

 Don’t punish your dog for biting!
 It doesn’t work.

-Below are four ways to stop your dog biting without punishing him (e.g. by putting him in a crate, or saying “No” loudly).
-This tip was taken from the Dog Training Planner.
+Below are five ways to stop your dog from biting without punishing him (e.g. by putting him in a crate, or saying “No” loudly).

 Remember that puppies love to interact with their humans in all sorts of ways, and learn from every interaction that we have with them.
 As an alternative to using aversive punishment, this multi-faceted approach allows us to creatively connect with our dogs by employing positive reinforcement and harnessing a relationship that is based on trust and respect.

-Puppy play biting is a completely normal, healthy and necessary for your puppies development.
+Puppy play biting is completely normal, healthy and necessary for your puppy’s development.
 It’s the combination of teething and the curious mind of a young dog.

-The goal is to teach your dog not to use their teeth to bite human skin (your hands).
+The goal is to teach your dog not to use its teeth to bite human skin (your hands).

-First of all, it’s important to know the two bad solutions to stopping your dog from play bitting…
+First of all, it’s important to know the two BAD SOLUTIONS to stop your dog from play-biting…

 Bad Solution 1

-The “OUCH” method: This is where you make a loud sound to let the dog know that it is really hurting us.
+The “OUCH” method is where you make a loud sound to let the dog know that it is really hurting us.
 This is a bad solution!

 Bad Solution 2